gr33ndata/irlib/README.rst

     If True, then we are using a multinomial mode (You usually will need this) i.e. if terms occurs n times in document, then it frequency is n.
-    If False, then we are using a multivariate (Bernoulli) mode, i.e. if terms occurs in document at least one time, then it frequency is 1, otherwise its frequency is zero.
+    If False, then we are using a multivariate (Bernoulli) mode, i.e. if terms occurs in document at least one time, then it frequency is 1
+    otherwise its frequency is zero.
+    As mentioned above, you will normally need the multinomial mode, We just put the Bernoulli mode for the sake of `Naive Bayesian Classifier <http://scikit-learn.org/0.12/modules/naive_bayes.html>`_

 * do_padding::

     Each time we add new document, we also see new terms,